-- To ensure that decision makers and key people in school comply with the statutory changes to the GDPR which came into force in May 2018
+- To ensure that decision makers and key people in school comply with the statutory changes to GDPR which came into force in May 2018

-- To ensure that there are regular reviews and audits of the information we hold to ensure that we fully meet the GDPR statutory requirements.
+- To ensure that there are regular reviews and audits of the information we hold to ensure we fully meet the GDPR statutory requirements.

 - To document the personal data we hold, where it came from and with whom it will be shared.

-- The processing of personal data is carried out on a lawful basis as required by the GDPR.
+- The processing of personal data is carried out on a lawful basis as required by GDPR.